RedPRL/ocaml-bwd/README.markdown

 - `List.rev_append`

 On the other hand, functions in this library (except the general folds) only move elements between forward and backward lists without changing their textual order.
 The yoga of moving elements should ring a bell for people who have implemented normalization by evaluation (NbE).
 This simple trick of maintaining textual order seems to have prevented many potential bugs in our proof assistants.

-### Minimality

-Currently, this library is to serve the development of our proof assistants (for example, [cooltt](https://github.com/RedPRL/cooltt) and [algaett](https://github.com/RedPRL/algaett)), so we include only a tiny collection of functions, and will deprecate unused or ill-designed ones quickly.
-That said, please [open a GitHub issue](https://github.com/RedPRL/ocaml-bwd/issues/new/choose) if you want some function to be included for your project.
-We want to make this library useful to you, too!